 Liquidity.
 We designed the Contract to be a long-term investment that you may use to help save for retirement.
-If you take withdrawals from your Contract during the withdrawal charge period, withdrawal charges may apply.
-In addition, each time you take a withdrawal prior to the end of the Index Account Option Term, we will recalculate your Index Account Option Value, based on an Interim Value adjustment, which could be positive or negative.
+Each time you take a withdrawal, prior to the end of the Index Account Option Term, including direct deductions to pay advisory fees pursuant to our administrative rules, we will recalculate your Index Account Option Value, based on an Interim Value adjustment, which could be positive or negative.
 In doing so, we use the greater of applicable (non-guaranteed) prorated Index Adjustment Factors or guaranteed minimum Index Adjustment Factors, which serve to reduce any positive Index Adjustment, as well as increase any negative Index Adjustment we credit.
 Please note: the Index Participation Rate is never prorated.
 Any negative adjustment could be significant and impact the amount of Contract Value available for future withdrawals.
 In addition, amounts withdrawn from this Contract may also be subject to taxes and a 10% additional federal tax penalty if taken before age 591⁄2.
-If you plan on taking withdrawals that will be subject to Withdrawal Charges and/or taking withdrawals before age 591⁄2, this Contract may not be appropriate for you.
+If you plan on taking withdrawals before age 591⁄2, this Contract may not be appropriate for you.

 Limitations on Transfers.
 You can transfer Contract Value among the Index Account Options and the Fixed Account only at designated times (on the Index Account Option Term Anniversary for amounts invested in Index Account Options, and Contract Anniversaries for amounts invested in the Fixed Account).
 You cannot transfer out of a current Index Account Option to another Index Account Option (or to the Fixed Account) until the Index Account Option Term Anniversary (unless you are executing an Intra-Term Performance Lock) and you cannot transfer out of the Fixed Account to an Index Account Option until the Contract Anniversary.
 In all cases, the amount transferred can only be transferred to a new Index Account Option or Fixed Account.
 This may limit your ability to react to market conditions.
 You should consider whether the inability to reallocate Contract Value during the elected investment terms is consistent with your financial needs and risk tolerance.
-For more information about transfers, please see the section titled "Transfers and Reallocations" on page 26.
+For more information about transfers, please see the section titled "Transfers and Reallocations" on page 23.